 First let me make it clear I am talking about very mild “tingles” and not proper electric shocks.
 If anyone receives an electric shock, the appliance should be disconnected immediately and an appliance engineer called out.

-Mild electric shocks or tingles might not be taken seriously, but they can turn into lethal full mains voltage shocks at any time – so never use any appliance you get a mild shock from.
+Mild electric shocks or tingles might not be taken seriously, but they can turn into lethal full mains voltage shocks at any time.
+So never use any appliance even if you only get a mild shock from.
 Disconnect it immediately.
 The reason you get shocks from a washing machine, or any other appliance, is because it is not earthed properly.

 Why Does an unearthed appliance cause shocks?

 The shocks are often mild, or just tingles because they are caused by small amounts of electricity leaking or inducing across to the disconnected earth wire and running through the casing.
 It's a phenomenon related to eddy current, but it's not necessary to understand the scientific reason.
 The effect is useful to us though because without it we would be unaware the earth is not connected unless conditions later allow a full electric shock, which could be fatal.

 Such an appliance poses a serious danger.
 Because the mild shocks indicate that the washing machine is not earthed it means that if a component inside the machine's insulation breaks down, or a live wire comes adrift and touches the metal parts inside, then the low voltage current will be replaced by the full mains voltage – which can kill.
 Without a path to earth, the washing machine cannot blow the fuse, and instead could just work as normal but be lethal.

 You can support this free resource by using my affiliates.
 They provide quality, related services and goods.